-You may refuse to accept cookies or withdraw your consent at any time by selecting the appropriate privacy settings on your internet browser.
+You may refuse to accept cookies by selecting the appropriate privacy settings on your internet browser.
 As the ways in which you can do this vary from browser to browser, please visit your browser’s help menu for further details.
 Please note that if you choose to reject cookies, doing so may impair some of our website functionality.
 For more information on cookies, including how to manage and delete them, please visit www.allaboutcookies.org

 We use your personal data on the following legal grounds:

 a) To enter into and perform a contract, such as a legal services agreement

 c) Consent, for example to send you direct marketing

 · to communicate with you, for example when you ask us a question, or when we send you non-business communications of general nature

 · for the establishment, exercise or defence of legal claims or proceedings